-There is no minimum age requirement to participate in the CSI events.
-Minors (under age 18) are welcome and encouraged to participate.
+There is no minimum age requirement to participate in CSI events.
+Minors under the age of 18 are welcome to participate.
 However, please note the following stipulations:

 - 1. Those under the age of 21 may not enter a casino area without an adult. - 2.
 An adult must supervise those under the age of 18 in the Convention Center (tournament area) at all times. - 3.
 Any minors participating must demonstrate proper use of the equipment as well as good pool etiquette. - 4.
 This does not override the minimum age requirements for specific divisions (i.e., Senior divisions).